jonathangaldino/b3-at-your-terminal/README.md

-# B3 Transaction Parser CLI
+# B3 At Your Terminal

 > **English speakers**: This is a CLI tool for parsing and analyzing financial transactions from B3 (Brasil, Bolsa, Balcão - the Brazilian stock exchange, similar to NASDAQ).
 The tool processes Excel files exported from B3 brokerage accounts, calculates weighted average prices, and helps manage investment portfolios.
 Documentation is in Portuguese as the tool is specific to the Brazilian market.